 - Help improve independent assessment and reliability guidance, processes, metrics, and information management tools.

-- Bachelor’s degree in Engineering, Applied Mathematics, or a relevant STEM field; or an equivalent combination of relevant education and/or experience
+- Masters degree in Engineering, Applied Mathematics, or a relevant STEM subject area; or equivalent.

 - Strong communication skills, verbal and written.

-- Alert, quick, and responsive, with a positive, go-getter attitude.
+- Alert, quick, and responsive, with a positive, self starter attitude.

-- Proven knowledge of technical quality and system engineering principles and best practices.
+- Proven knowledge of technical quality and system engineering principles and standard methodologies.

-- Knowledge and experience in hazards/safety/failure analysis (e.g. fault tree analysis, failure modes, and root cause analyses).
+- Experience in hazards/safety/failure analysis (e.g. fault tree analysis, failure modes, and root cause analyses).

-- Experience or training in nuclear weapons or high-consequence product design, testing, modeling, or assessment.
+- Proven experience or training in nuclear weapons or high-consequence product design, testing, modeling, or assessment.

-- Proven experience in applying reliability theory and a variety of reliability test methods and analyses across a product’s lifecycle.
+- Experience in applying reliability theory and a variety of reliability test methods and analyses across a product’s lifecycle.

-- Prefer active DOE L or Q clearance or equivalent with another US government agency (e.g. DOD).
+- Active DOE L or Q clearance or equivalent with another US government agency (e.g. DOD)

 The primary mission of the CA System and Component Reliability Department is to provide reliability analysis services on behalf of the NNSA to the Nuclear Deterrence Program.
 The department provides independent reliability estimates and assessments of nuclear weapon systems, sub-systems, and components throughout the design-to-retirement life cycle.
 Assessments performed by this department apply probabilistic reliability models and reliability engineering practices to provide quantitative and qualitative measures that contribute to understanding the impact of design and technology changes.
 The department supports both development programs for modernization as well as continuing stockpile systems, and strives to provide technically comprehensive, accurate, useful, and timely estimates and assessments.
 The department provides reliability engineering support for modernization programs to establish sound technical bases to support reliability assertions.